Job hunting using design-thinking

 - It was intimidating for users to think about calling a phone number—thinking it was either spam or a gimmick.

 In conclusion, users found the site entertaining but not useful.
 So I used the qualitative data in my user testing and quantitative data from the website analytics to craft a new marketing strategy for what would be "Phase 2" of the campaign.

-Based on feedback and data analysis from the website, I aimed to deliver a new experience to users that was bolder, stronger, and more engaging than just a single web page—I called this Phase II.
-I used social media to land a job—live on the internet—while standing on a sidewalk in Los Angeles.
-Pitching it as the first job application live on the internet, I then:
+Based on feedback and data analysis from the website, I aimed to deliver a new experience to users that was bolder, stronger, and more engaging than just a single web page.
+I decided to use social media to land a job while standing on a sidewalk.
+Pitching it as the first job application live on the internet.